ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

   Note that a ``join`` field is only needed if the final expression is not identifiably a ``return``.

-  When the applicative statements contain nested statement (see the `wiki page
+  When the applicative statements contain nested statements (see the `wiki page
   <https://gitlab.haskell.org/ghc/ghc/wikis/applicative-do>`_ for a
   complete description of applicative-do statements), we also need a